 What’s your favorite thing to do in Austin?

 Play tour guide!
 I love it when friends visit—especially those who have never been to Austin before—and I’m able to curate a long weekend that consists solely of introducing those friends to my favorite restaurants, parks, arts communities and music venues.
-A recent tour included Antonelli’s, Contigo, Laguna Gloria, the Salt Lick, Curra’s, the Continental Club, the Driskill, 24 Diner, Waterloo and Book People.
+A recent tour included Antonelli’s, Tillery, Laguna Gloria, the Broken Spoke, Curra’s, the Continental Club, Justine’s, The Townsend, Waterloo and Book People.
 That was one terrific weekend!

 What’s something you know a lot about?

 Spanish wine, stinky cheese and literary fiction.
 Not necessarily in that order.